Project-Ice-Man/RiskThinking.AI/README.md

 ```
 # API service - Predict.py
 - Flask, which is a web application framework, was used to host the API
 - GET request to this service may look like this:
 `http://127.0.0.1:5000/predict?Symbol=COST&vol_moving_avg=1.312480E6&adj_close_rolling_med=6.812650`
 - It accepted 3 parameters: Symbol, vol_moving_avg, adj_close_rolling_med
+- Folder /Problem 3/ uncompressed is 174 GB.
+Where I host the API has disk space limit of 512 MB.
+Therefore I only serve 3: Apple (AAPL), Costco (COST) and Tesla (TSLA).
+I can manually add some mere spesific ones that may be of inrest, if disk space permits
 - The output was a HTML page that looked like this:
 ![image](https://user-images.githubusercontent.com/124945757/236733573-af8d3f89-2c1d-4e35-b0f0-2d486a27a182.png)